 Hans Rosling: The Man Who’s Making Data Cool

 When someone starts to talk about Swedish scientists and notable people, first name coming to minds is undoubtedly Alfred Nobel.
-With historic invention and more than 100-years-old price bearing his name, Nobel deserves all of attentions from everybody.
+With historic invention and more than 100-years-old price bearing his name, Nobel deserves all of attentions.
 However, I want to introduce someone else, Mr. Rosling, a medical doctor, academic, statistician and public speaker, one of my personal hero and my inspirer.
 Nowadays, he mostly practices statistician part of him and he is actually very famous in this area.

 The concept of a “celebrity statistician” may sound as it should be – and should forever remain – an oxymoron.
 J But watching Professor Hans Rosling in full flow, commentating on a moving hologram that illustrates the health, wealth and population of 200 countries over 200 years in less than a minute, may change your mind.

 The 67-year-old Swede reached his fame when Time Magazine named him among 100 Influential People in 2012.
 His videos and studies made him a phenomenon and now he is an Internet sensation.
 When I learnt that he also graduated from Uppsala University, my new home, I was more than happy, I was proud.

 His passion to statistics is more than what you expect.
 He gives answers to people who think statistics is boring.

 “Statistics is everywhere.
 Statistics take up four pages in most daily newspapers – stock values and sport [league tables].
 People don’t find these boring at all, but they don’t think of them as ‘statistics’.
 If you support Manchester United or Arsenal, or if your stock falling means you can’t go on holiday, you are interested.
 It’s only boring if you get data you didn’t ask for, or if you don’t realize its link with the real world.”